Himadri001/himadri001.github.io/index.md

 <p class="par-color" style="margin-top: 0;  margin-bottom:12px; text-align: justify;">It is an Android app for medical alerts.
 You can upload a prescription and your medicine routine.
 The app will remind you to take medicines on time.</p>

 <h4 class="h2-color" style="margin : 0">Crop Land Classification</h4>
 <p class="par-color" style="margin-top: 0; margin-bottom:12px; text-align: justify;">Computer Vision and Deep Learning project.
-I have utilised a deep single Magnificence model and trained it with cropland satellite imagery from USDA's CDL (Cropland Data Layer) and NAIP (National Agriculture Imagery from the USGS Earth Explorer of Kansas, U.S.A.).
+I have utilised one layer conventional CNN network along with Ensemble Learning Approach, Advanced Neural Network with Residual and Inception-like Modules.
+I have trained the models with cropland satellite imagery from USDA's CDL (Cropland Data Layer) and NAIP (National Agriculture Imagery from the USGS Earth Explorer of Frenso, California U.S.A.
+2018).
 Training data set was prepared through Image Patch Extraction and Class Balancing.
-The model can classify 6 croplands from the region.</p>
+Find project progress <strong><a href="./assets/pdf/Crop_classification.pdf"><i style="color:#e74d3c">here</i></a></strong></p>

 <h4 class="h2-color" style="margin : 0">Thesis</h4>
 <p class="par-color" style="margin-top: 0; text-align: justify;">Detection of Acute Lymphocyte Leukemia (ALL) AND Its Type By Image Processing and Machine Learning.
-I have used ADL dataset includes signle slide images lukemia cancer and normal patient.</p>
+I have used ADL dataset includes signle slide images lukemia cancer and normal patient. <strong><a href="./assets/pdf/Thesis_Fall_18.pdf"><i style="color:#e74d3c"> Learn More</i></a></strong></p>

 <h2 class="h2-color" style="margin-bottom:4px">Honours & Awards</h2>